Kihumba/private-/Phase-B/Curriculum/03 - Programming Logic/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should understand the fundamentals of how to break down problems into programmable logic, and be able to write reusable functions.
+Aspiring Andelans  understand the fundamentals of how to break down problems into programmable logic, and be able to write reusable functions.
 Additionally, they will be able to identify common problem areas where the performance of a program might be affected.

 **Outputs**